Lindzsy/curriculum/phase1/telephone_socket_game.md

 Purpose:

 1. Have fun
-2. Anthropomorphicificizieedkljsdklg (sp?) sockets and servers so they're easier to keep track of
+2. Anthropomorphicificizieedkljsdklg (sp?) clients and servers so they're easier to keep track of
 3. Moar shell experience

 Fun #1: Write a script to find your IP address